Noroff-Fagskole/frontend_technical_recruitment_test/README.md

 - Given the API above, create a dashboard for confirmed covid cases.
 - It is important for you to use all of the information inside of the objects.
 - You may represent this data in anyway you see fit.
-- Please create a typehead search, the typehead search should filter by country name.
+- Please create a typeahead search, the typeahead search should filter by country name.
 A representation of this can be seen below: